Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 Here's the TL;DR so far

 **What is a human**

-A human is not the aggregate or individuals of Thoughts
+A human is not the aggregate of or individual
+- Thoughts
-Memory
+- Memory
-Emotions
+- Emotions
-Associations
+- Associations
-Perceptions
+- Perceptions
-Actions
+- Actions
-Attention
+- Attention
-Intentions
+- Intentions

 It's experiences itself as [[disassociated from 'cosmic mind, likely through metabolism]].

-This biological process sets up the conditions for a [[agent arena relationship]]
+This biological process sets up the conditions for [[Agency]] via an [[agent arena relationship]] which gives rise to [[counter factuals]]

-The Inquiry process
+Conscious mind is just the tip of the iceberg - the experiencing edge of something far deeper.

+That deeper thing is un-entropic, eternal, bare awareness or consciousness, the unnamable Dao.
+Gödel shows us that it is unspeakable, and escapes capture of any formal system.
+This is reality

+Li (Entropy) is created, and with it a headset of space-time for bare awareness to have the experience an arrow of time.

+Why would bare awareness do that?
+I believe it is learning about itself.
+Through the headset of the cat, ant, human, flower, trees, whales.
+It is echoing, feeding itself back.

+It's only in this standing wave that any creation can exist.

+Here's some steps in my inquiry process:
 - Who's in control? conscious vs subconscious
 - [[7 fold reasoning ]]
 - [[Parts and whole - gestalt and feature list]]